adafruit/Adafruit-Retrogame/README.md

 ### NEW: Configuration file

 retrogame now loads its pin/key settings from a file; no code editing required.
-An example file 'retrogame.cfg' is included, copy this to the /boot directory so retrogame can find it (/boot makes it easier to edit with the card in a reader on another system).
+An example file 'retrogame.cfg' is included in the 'configs' directory, copy this file to the /boot directory so retrogame can find it (/boot makes it easier to edit with the card in a reader on another system).
 Alternately, an absolute pathname to a settings file can be passed on the command line.
 This file can be edited live, no need to restart retrogame after making changes.

 __THE ioStandard[] AND ioTFT[] TABLES NO LONGER EXIST IN THE SOURCE CODE.
 You should not need to edit any code to make retrogame work.__ Everything is handled through the configuration file now.
 Some guides may be out of date and still refer to the old way; these will be updated over time.